Pioneer 10: History

-In the 1960s, American aerospace engineer Gary Flandro of the NASA Jet Propulsion Laboratory conceived of a mission, known as the Planetary Grand Tour, that would exploit a rare alignment of the outer planets of the Solar System.
-This mission would ultimately be accomplished in the late 1970s by the two Voyager probes, but in order to prepare for it, NASA decided in 1964 to experiment with launching a pair of probes to the outer Solar System.
-An advocacy group named the Outer Space Panel and chaired by American space scientist James A. Van Allen, worked out the scientific rationale for exploring the outer planets.
-NASA Goddard Spaceflight Center put together a proposal for a pair of "Galactic Jupiter Probes" that would pass through the asteroid belt and visit Jupiter.
-These were to be launched in 1972 and 1973 during favorable windows that occurred only a few weeks every 13 months.
-Launch during other time intervals would have been more costly in terms of propellant requirements.
+In the 1960s, aerospace engineer Gary Flandro of NASA's Jet Propulsion Laboratory proposed the Planetary Grand Tour, a mission concept that would take advantage of a rare alignment of the Solar System's outer planets.
+Although the concept was ultimately realized in the late 1970s by the Voyager program, NASA decided in 1964 to test key elements of the mission by sending two probes to the outer Solar System.
+An advocacy group, the Outer Space Panel, chaired by James A. Van Allen, developed the scientific rationale for exploring the outer planets.
+NASA's Goddard Space Flight Center proposed a pair of "Galactic Jupiter Probes" that would pass through the asteroid belt and explore Jupiter.
+The spacecraft were planned for launch in 1972 and 1973 during launch windows that occurred for only a few weeks every 13 months; launching outside those windows would have required significantly more propellant.

-Approved by NASA in February 1969, the twin spacecraft were designated Pioneer F and Pioneer G before launch; later, they were named Pioneer 10 and Pioneer 11 respectively.
-They formed part of the Pioneer program, a series of United States uncrewed space missions launched between 1958 and 1978.
-This model was the first in the series to be designed for exploring the outer Solar System.
-Based on proposals issued throughout the 1960s, the early mission objectives were to explore the interplanetary medium past the orbit of Mars, study the asteroid belt and assess the possible hazard to spacecraft traveling through the belt, and explore Jupiter and its environment.
-Later development-stage objectives included the probe closely approaching Jupiter to provide data on the effect the environmental radiation surrounding Jupiter would have on the spacecraft instruments.
+NASA approved the mission in February 1969.
+Before launch, the two spacecraft were designated Pioneer F and Pioneer G; they were later renamed Pioneer 10 and Pioneer 11, respectively.
+They formed part of the Pioneer program, a series of uncrewed U.S. space missions launched between 1958 and 1978.
+Pioneer 10 and Pioneer 11 were the first spacecraft in the program designed to explore the outer Solar System.
+Their primary objectives were to investigate the interplanetary medium beyond Mars, study the asteroid belt, assess potential hazards to spacecraft passing through it, and explore Jupiter and its environment.

 More than 150 scientific experiments were proposed for the missions.
-The experiments to be carried on the spacecraft were selected in a series of planning sessions during the 1960s, then were finalized by early 1970.
-These would be to perform imaging and polarimetry of Jupiter and several of its satellites, make infrared and ultraviolet observations of Jupiter, detect asteroids and meteoroids, determine the composition of charged particles, and to measure magnetic fields, plasma, cosmic rays and the zodiacal light.
-Observation of the spacecraft communications as it passed behind Jupiter would allow measurements of the planetary atmosphere, while tracking data would improve estimates of the mass of Jupiter and its moons.
+The final instrument payload, selected through a series of planning meetings during the 1960s and completed by early 1970, was designed to image and perform polarimetric observations of Jupiter and several of its moons, conduct infrared and ultraviolet observations of Jupiter, detect asteroids and meteoroids, determine the composition of charged particles, and measure magnetic fields, plasma, cosmic rays, and zodiacal light.
+Radio tracking during the spacecraft's occultation by Jupiter would provide measurements of the planet's atmosphere by detecting changes in the radio signal as it passed through the atmosphere.
+Precision tracking of the spacecraft would also improve estimates of the masses of Jupiter and its moons by measuring the small changes in the spacecraft's trajectory and velocity caused by their gravitational interactions.